anorv/CRUD-app/README.md

   <br>
   <h5>Then follow these steps:</h5>
 - Open MySQL and create your <b> Local Server</b>:
--  Downloads this repository ZIP file;
+-  Download this repository ZIP file;
 - Extract that file and move it to the folder named www you can find it in C:\Program Files\Ampps.
 If you don't found it, check where you installed AMPPS;
 - Go to browser and in web address field write http://localhost/ and press enter.
 - find "CRUD-app" file and open it;